 - Your Kent IT Account username followed by @kent.ac.uk

 - For example: firstname.lastname@example.org

-On campus: when connected to the Kent network, open Microsoft Outlook and the setup process should run.
-If asked for mail service/ type, choose Microsoft Exchange.
+- When connected to the Kent network, open Microsoft Outlook and the setup process should run

 - Click Start

 - Click Mail - if you can’t see it, click Switch to Classic View or View by: Small icons

 - Add… and give the profile a name (eg, kent email)

 - Enter your name and Kent IT Account details (under Add New E-mail Accounts)